The Differences Between a Traffic Violation and a Criminal Offense in Virginia

 Traffic Court for Infractions

-If you receive a traffic ticket for an infraction, you’ll likely appear in General District Court if you choose to contest the charge.
+If you receive a traffic ticket for an infraction, you’ll appear in General District Court if you choose to contest the charge.
 These hearings are typically informal, and you may not need legal representation.
 However, a defense attorney can help reduce fines, negotiate alternatives, or even get charges dismissed.

 Criminal Court for Misdemeanors and Felonies